Ville Neuve

-Ville Neuve is a Canadian animated drama film, directed by Félix Dufour-Laperrière and released in 2018.
-Using ink on paper animation, the film stars Robert Lalonde and Johanne-Marie Tremblay as Joseph and Emma, a divorced couple who reconnect during the 1995 Quebec referendum campaign.
+Ville Neuve is a 2018 Canadian animated drama film written and directed by Félix Dufour-Laperrière, in his animated feature debut.
+Made entirely by hand using ink on paper, the film stars Robert Lalonde and Johanne-Marie Tremblay in a story set against the backdrop of the 1995 Quebec referendum campaign.
+It premiered in the Venice Days section of the 2018 Venice International Film Festival.